|

 Cassandra

-Tondo is an artist who paints using 'repurposed' leftover
+Tondro is an artist who paints using 'repurposed'

-to learn about plants that are used to dye fabrics and yarns.
+her to learn about plants that are used to dye fabrics and

-When gathering plant material for the dyes, she noticed that
+yarns.
+When gathering plant material for the dyes, she noticed

-certain leaves stain the sidewalk permanently.
-She did some
+that certain leaves stain the sidewalk permanently.
+She did

-experiments with these leaves, printing the leaves onto paper,
+some experiments with these leaves, printing the leaves onto

 were stunning.
 Using fallen leaves, flowers and seed pods